What can I do with a major in Family and Consumer Sciences Education?

 UGA Specific Information for Family and Consumer Sciences Education

-Possible Job Titles for UGA Family and Consumer Sciences Education Majors
+Class of 2018 Career Outcomes for Family and Consumer Sciences Education*

 ** Includes Self-Employed